Skip to content

 Phase 8 runs before Phase 6 in the pipeline (target selection must happen before injection).

-Output: Set of instance_ids (used in-memory by Phase 6 and Phase 7)
+Output: Set of format entry instance_ids (used in-memory by Phase 6 and Phase 7)

 Phase 9: Validate